-On April 13, 2005, the LMDC issued a Draft Funding Allocation Framework, which articulated draft priorities, objectives, and principles with respect to the allocation of the remaining CDBG funds.
-The LMDC accepted public comment on this draft Framework through May 1, 2005, and held a public form on the draft Framework on April 27, 2005 in Lower Manhattan.
-On May 25, 2005, the LMDC released a revised Funding Allocation Framework, which will serve as the basis for allocating remaining CDBG funds.
-The Funding Allocation Framework can be viewed at the LMDC website at www.renenwyc.com in the Funding Initiatives section.
+On April 13, 2005, LMDC issued a Draft Funding Allocation Framework, which articulated draft priorities, objectives, and principles with respect to the allocation of the remaining CDBG funds.
+LMDC accepted public comment on this draft Framework through May 1, 2005, and held a public form on the draft Framework on April 27, 2005 in Lower Manhattan.
+On May 25, 2005, LMDC released a revised Funding Allocation Framework, which served as the basis for allocating remaining CDBG funds.
+The Funding Allocation Framework can be viewed at the LMDC website at www.renenwyc.com in the HUD Funding section.